How a stand-off at sea led to mob violence in Vietnam

 Witnesses told Reuters the violence seemed coordinated, with men on motor-bikes scoping out targets then calling in the mob by mobile phone.

-"There were definite instigators who were using the protest as a way to engage in criminal behaviour.
+"There were definite instigators who were using the protest as a way to engage in criminal behavior.
 I don't think this just sort of organically happened," said the Western company director.

 Little or no protection was provided by the police, according to witnesses of the Binh Duong violence.
 Instead, factories hung signs over their gates expressing solidarity with Vietnam, hoping it would deter attacks.